 In addition to his work at ACU and ACUF, he is a regular lecturer on the intersection of ethics and the law.
 He has spoken to graduate business students at Catholic University of America, George Washington University, Johns Hopkins University, Loyola University Maryland, Villanova, and Virginia Tech.
-Prior to joining ACUF, David served an adjunct professor at Georgetown University, where he taught courses in real estate ethics.
+Prior to joining ACUF, David served as an adjunct professor at Georgetown University, where he taught courses in real estate ethics.
 Safavian recently co-authored an article on the role played by credit reporting agencies in the 2008 Financial Crisis, which was published in the University of Pennsylvania Business Journal.

 Safavian held two senior policy positions in the Administration of President George W. Bush: Administrator for Federal Procurement Policy and Chief of Staff of the US General Services Administration.